We welcome Graduate Nurses to join our team in providing compassionate and responsive care to people experiencing mental illness.

-The goal of the orientation is to provide Graduate Nurses with an opportunity meet with other graduates from the nursing and allied health programs, as well as the educators in the Learning and Development Team.
+The goal of the orientation is to provide graduate nurses with an opportunity meet with other graduates from the nursing and allied health programs, as well as the educators in the Learning and Development Team.

 The orientation program covers core clinical skill areas, clinical frameworks, legislation and self care principles that are necessary to perform the role of a mental health nurse.
-The training is delivered in various methods including; lectures, workshops with small group discussion, activities and simulations.

-In addition, Graduate Nurses are provided with six training days throughout the year, this training has been designed to consolidate the Graduates knowledge and skill areas.
+In addition, graduate nurses are provided with six training days throughout the year, this training has been designed to consolidate the graduates knowledge and skill areas.

 - Foundations in Clinical Mental Health Assessment Skills

-- Introduction to Alcohol and Other Drugs
+- Introduction to Alcohol and Other Drugs (AOD)

 Graduates will be provided with pre-reading material and post-workshop reflection activities to allow for a deeper understanding of concepts and frameworks that are outlined in the training.

-“Clinical Supervision is a process of professional support and learning in which nurses are assisted to develop their practice through regular time spent in reflective discussion with an experienced and knowledgeable colleague who has been trained in providing clinical supervision” (Clinical Supervision for Mental Health Nurses: A Framework for Victoria, 2018).
+“Clinical supervision is a process of professional support and learning in which nurses are assisted to develop their practice through regular time spent in reflective discussion with an experienced and knowledgeable colleague who has been trained in providing clinical supervision” (Clinical Supervision for Mental Health Nurses: A Framework for Victoria, 2018).

 How to apply